taplytics/Taplytics-Android-SDK/EXPERIMENTS.md

         @Override
         public void experimentUpdated() {
-            // Use this method to re-run your code experiments when testing your ex periment variations.
+            // Use this method to re-run your code experiments when testing your experiment variations.
         }
     });
 }